Living the Dream (House): Reception

 The episode was watched by 13.26 million viewers, making it the fourth most watched program of the night, behind Two and a Half Men, CSI: Miami and Dancing with the Stars.
 The episode also scored a 5.0/13 share in the 18–49 demographic, which was the highest score of the night.
 James Chamberlin of IGN was pleased to see Cameron get more screentime.
 Sarah Collins of North by Northwestern felt the episode proved that House is a "whack job."
+Noel Murray, writing for A.V.
+Club, rated the episode A− and said, " The POW and his SUS were fairly typical this week, but the evidence-gathering had some new wrinkles, and the show ventured a little outside the themes it's been exhausting lately."